Iteration 7: Blackbox Testing and Pattern Hunting

 2. Findus tries to use the power of ThaiChef but only has one mana.

-3. Peddersen successfully plays "Chicken Curry" from EtaStone (Kill random opponent minion) which kills Findus' "Pumpkin soup" minion.
+3. Peddersen successfully plays "Spring Rolls" from EtaStone (Destory a random opponent minion) which kills Findus' "Brown Rice" minion.

 4. Peddersen successfully plays "Noodle Soup" from EtaStone (Draw a card from deck).